streamx-hub/streamx-blueprints/services/processing/data-collector/README.md

-For more details about usage please follow [Getting started](https://github.com/json-path/JsonPath?tab=readme-ov-file#getting-started) For development purposes use this [online console](https://jsonpath.com) for your filter-by JsonPath queries
+For more details about usage please follow [Getting started](https://github.com/json-path/JsonPath?tab=readme-ov-file#getting-started) For development purposes use this [online console](https://jsonpath.com) for your filterby JsonPath queries